openvinotoolkit/openvino/docs/notebooks/nano-llava-multimodal-chatbot-with-output.rst

 .. parsed-literal::

-    This image features a cute white llama with large black eyes and pink lips, standing in the middle of a bright, lit-up fire.
-The llama is adorned with a tiny yellow sticker on its face, and its ears are pink and white.
-The llama's white fur is slightly burnt, giving it a unique and playful appearance.
-The llama's right and left front legs are also white, matching the rest of its body.
-The llama's eyes are a striking shade of pink, and its nose is black, adding to its adorable features.
+    The image features a white, fluffy lamb, likely a lama, in the midst of a fire.
+The lamb's fluffy fur is a mix of white and black, and it has a unique pattern of black spots on its body.
+The lamb's eyes are a bright shade of blue, and its ears are also white.
+The lamb's mouth is open, revealing pink lips, adding a playful touch to its overall appearance.
-    The fire in which the llama stands is bright and orange, with a few small flames flickering, adding
+    The lamb's face is quite detailed, with features such as a small black eye, a small nose, and a black mouth.
+The lamb's face is also quite expressive, with its mouth open, revealing pink lips

 Convert and Optimize model
 --------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 Our model conversion and optimization consist of following steps: 1.
 Convert model to OpenVINO format and save it on disk.
 2. Compress model